aksel-blaise/perdiz/efa-perdiz.md

-Perdiz arrow point shape as a function of site, raw material, and/or mortuary context?
+Perdiz arrow point shape as a function of time, raw material, and/or mortuary context?
 ================
 Robert Z. Selden, Jr.
-15 October, 2020
+21 October, 2020

 # Elliptical Fourier Analysis